carlostsa10/carlostsa10/README.md

   <img align='right' src='https://fv9-3.failiem.lv/thumb_show.php?i=4y4j8wnqq&view' width='390px'>

-I'm Carlos Tavares, 26 years old, lawyer and i'm a crazy marvel fan. 🤟
+I'm Carlos Tavares, 26 years old, lawyer and i'm a crazy marvel fan. 🤟 Here on my GitHub you will find all my projects, but mostly code. :zany_face: :sunglasses:
+I'll try to add as much information as possible in the README of my projects so that you can see and test them.
 <br>

 <h2>⚡Abilities</h2>